johnvenkiah/CI_MS2_John_Venkiah/README.md

 #### Feature 4: The Piano (Play Page)

 The play page has two sub-features, a miniature piano and a stave showing both the bass clef and treble clef.
-When the user clicks a key, the relevant note displays on the stave.
+When the user clicks a key, the relevant note displays on the stave together with the note name.
 The correct note is also heard when clicking it.

 **User stories/site-owner goals covered:**